haoosz/ade-czsl/README.md

 ## Download

 **Datasets**: We include a script to download all datasets used in our paper.
 You need to download any dataset before training the model.
-Please download datasets using
+Please download datasets from: [Clothing16K](https://drive.google.com/drive/folders/1ky5BvTFrMkPBdAWixHFGLdcfJHfu5e9_?usp=share_link) and [Vaw-CZSL](https://drive.google.com/drive/folders/1CalwDXkkGALxz0e-aCFg9xBmf7Pu4eXL?usp=sharing).
+You can download other datasets using
 ```
 bash utils/download_data.sh
 ```